 The information on material changes in revenues in line with the growth of the portfolio is available in the Oikocredit consolidated financial statements.
 These changes are the result of Oikocredit's growth strategy.
-In the Management Team report and Supervisory Board report, as included in the Oikocredit financial statements for 2014, as well as in the board of directors report as included in the Oikocredit financial statements for 2013, there are comments on the results and specifically on changes in financial income and other income.
-There are specific comments on pages 8-9 of the consolidated financial statements 2015 under the heading 'Income Statement 2015'.
-The same applies to page 8 of the consolidated financial statements 2014 under the heading 'Income Statement 2014', and page 8 of the consolidated financial statements 2013 under the heading 'Income Statement 2013'.
+In the Managing Board report and Supervisory Board report, as included in the Oikocredit financial statements for 2016, 2015 and 2014, there are comments on the results and specifically on changes in financial income and other income.
+There are specific comments on pages 8-9 of the consolidated financial statements 2016 under the heading 'Income Statement 2016'.
+The same applies to page 8-9 of the consolidated financial statements 2015 under the heading 'Income Statement 2015', and page 8 of the consolidated financial statements 2014 under the heading 'Income Statement 2014'.